INSIDE: How to make a cute Halloween ghost pillow cover with fleece rosette flowers for DIY fall Halloween home decor.

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 To read more, please see my disclosure page.

-How To Make a Cute Ghost Halloween Pillow Cover
+How To Make Fleece Ghost Halloween Pillow Cover

 This project is based off my DIY Autumn Pumpkin Pillow.
 Replace the pumpkin with the ghost.
 BOO!